Toledo Haunted Houses, Toledo Trick or Treat times, Toledo Halloween Party, Halloween Happenings for Toledo and Surrounding Communities

 Family Concert: Halloween Spooktacular

 Your favorite Halloween tradition is back and better than ever!
-Come to the Valentine for a fabulously fun program of the spooky classics you know and love.
+Enjoy a variety of pre-concert activities (like our popular instrument petting zoo!) in the Grand Lobby and then head on into the Valentine Theatre for a fabulously fun program of the spooky classics you know and love.
+Bring your camera—kids get the opportunity to walk across the stage in our annual costume parade!
 Pre-concert activities begin at 2PM, and the matinee begins at 3PM.

 Silver Screen Classics: Young Frankenstein